vimcaw/craco-fast-refresh/README.md

 ## ⚠️ DEPRECATION WARNING

-Fast Refresh has been support officially in [create-react-app](https://github.com/facebook/create-react-app) v4, this plugin only support create-react-app v3 and it has some bugs (such as multiple error overlays), so it has been deprecated.
+Fast Refresh has been supported officially since [create-react-app](https://github.com/facebook/create-react-app) v4 release, this plugin only works on create-react-app v3, and it has some bugs (such as multiple error overlays), please use create-react-app v4 if possible.

 <h1 align="center">Welcome to craco-fast-refresh 👋</h1>
 <p>